54 Rooms in a House: Design Inspiration for Your Home

 20. Playroom

 Organization and creativity are key when designing a room for children's play and activities.
 After all, you need enough storage to keep arts, crafts, books, and toys organized.
-The furniture, paint or wallpaper, textiles, and accessories you choose will inspire kids, whether they're playing, studying, hanging out with friends, or winding down.
-Invest in open storage with clear bins labeled with words or pictures so they can put things back where they belong when it's time to tidy up.

 21. Laundry Room

-This may be one of the most functional spaces in your home, but it's still worthy of your attention.
+This may be one of the most functional spaces in your home, and is worthy of your attention.
 Strike a balance between open and closed storage.
 Shelves maximize space and ensure items you use regularly are conveniently within reach.
-Attractive baskets and bins give shelves a polished look.
-On the other hand, cabinetry hides utilitarian items and will help keep the space visually calm.
-The back of the laundry room door can double as storage and is another way to maximize space.

 22. Linen Room